tfletch3018/burrowes/README.md

 # Burrowes

 ## Description
 A portfolio website for an author promoting his newest book, created with React JS.
 An original design built from a model that I created, featuring a background image utilizing a photograph of our beautiful shared homeland, Guyana.
-Utilizing integratable components, the app showcases content via easily navigable routes hosting acommpanying views.
-React bootstrap lends to a responsive design that serves content beautifully on any sized viewport.
+Utilizing integratable components, the application showcases content via easily navigable routes hosting accommpanying views.
+React Bootstrap lends to a responsive design that serves content beautifully on any sized viewport.

 ### Usage
 Please click on the link in the "About" section of this repository for a preview of this web application.